choria-legacy/marionette-collective/website/simplerpc/clients.md

 By default batching is disabled and sleep time is 1

+Setting the batch_size to 0 will disable batch mode in both examples above, effectively overriding what was supplied on the command line.

 ## Forcing Rediscovery
 By default it will only do discovery once per script and then re-use the results, you can though force rediscovery if you had to adjust filters mid run for example.